Sriramprasath04/CODSOFT/README.md

 # CODSOFT

-In this repo, I'll upload all the tasks that I would done during the Java Development internship.
+In this repo, I'll upload all the tasks that I would done during the Java Development internship at CodSoft.

 ✅ Task-1 ( Number Game )